 This isn’t a tip, but it’s important to know.
 Breastfeeding after my c-section was hard, and I’ve read that this is common.
 It was difficult to find a good position to breastfeed in, and my daughter had trouble with her latch.
 I had very few problems breastfeeding my first daughter, so this was a surprise for me.
-I’ve also heard of mamas having trouble with their milk supply after having a c-section.
-This is all normal, but doesn’t mean that you can’t breastfeed.
+You may encounter other challenges with breastfeeding if you were separated from your baby for a long time.
+It's ok!
+It doesn’t mean that you can’t breastfeed...

 Don’t.
 Give.
 Up. - GET HELP!
 There are amazing lactation consultants, facebook groups and organizations who are committed to helping moms successfully breastfeed.
 I utilized all three of these options - I chatted, sent (non-awkward) pictures, and asked a million questions.
 It was a rough 8 weeks, but I persevered because I knew that after the first couple of months, breastfeeding was so easy.